Xilinx/chipscopy/2021.1/_sources/ibert/property.rst.txt

 As shown above, the ``Valid values`` key will be present in the report only if the property is an enumerated property.

+.. note:: Calling ``report`` without any arguments, fetches information for all available properties.

 Watchlist
 ---------